cccbr/runningatower/content/docs/070-RingingChamber/index.md

 Are the rope bosses at the optimum height?
 Too high and the ropes can be flighty.
 Too low and the sallies can “jump” when coming down at backstroke.

 Ceiling boss material and the contact surface area has a huge effect on how a bell rope wears out.
 Cast iron generally corrodes and becomess abrasive to ropes, generally wearing out the rope immediately above the sally.
 A dense timber is better as it holds a polish and doesn’t abrade the ropes.
-If unsure, seek expert advice, maybe from your Association towers and belfries committee or a professional bell hanger.
+If unsure, seek expert advice, maybe from your Society, ***[CCCBR](../170-glossary/#CCCBR)***, or a professional bell hanger.

 Is the rope circle poor or very unequally spaced?
 Again, consider seeking advice as above, especially when there are ropes very close together.